iarroyof/seismic_embeddings/README.md

 ![](https://github.com/iarroyof/seismic_embeddings/blob/master/figures/19S1985_W2V_20d.png)

 We are not experts in seismic science, however, data show that in both cases (1985 and 2017) there are related poits.
-For example, in the pictures, look for the hearthquake occurred in May 2017.
+For example, in the pictures, look for a number of hearthquakes occurred in April 2017 which are considered to be in the context of those occured in September.
+Similarly, there are a number of hearthquakes occurred during September, near to the main one ocurred in 19S 2017.

+It is pendding to observe in detail what makes those hearthquakes similar.